Sequential Trials Symposium

 London School of Hygiene & Tropical Medicine

 Sequential designs are intended to rapidly assess new interventions, particularly when the outcome is rare, and have arguably been under-used in medical research.
 For example, sequential trials have been proposed as a way of ‘getting an answer sooner and cheaper’ for neglected tropical diseases.
-This meeting will concentrate on ‘fully sequential’ trials, but group sequential designs will also be addressed.
+This meeting concentrated on ‘fully sequential’ trials, but group sequential designs were also addressed.
 In the former, the data are analysed after each patient’s results become available, and the trial is stopped after a pre-specified objective is reached.
 Hence, the sample size is not fixed in advance.
 In the group-sequential approach, the sample size is determined conventionally, but the trial may be stopped at one of a small number of interim analyses.